-Lance Johnson hails from the Civil-War-rich Shenandoah Valley of Virginia.
-It’s a region steeped in Americana, so perhaps it’s no surprise that Lance features so much of it on his Thursday-night roots-music show, “The Roadhouse Ramble.”
+Lance Johnson hails from the Shenandoah Valley of Virginia.
+It’s a region steeped in Civil War history and Americana, so perhaps it’s no surprise that Lance features so much of it on his Thursday-night roots-music show, “The Roadhouse Ramble.”

 Lance brings to his weekly shows a wealth of prior experience in radio, as well as a wide array of interests and a passion for community service.
 On top of a love for roots music, folk, Americana, and blues — all of which he celebrates on the “Ramble” — Lance also once fronted a glam-metal band called Tuff Skinz, Inc.